 With meshes, everything is built from three basic structures: vertices, edges and faces.

-The most elementary part of a mesh is the vertex which is a single point or position in 3D space.
-The vertices (the plural form of vertex) are stored in an array of coordinates.
+The most elementary part of a mesh is the vertex vertices (plural) which is a single point or position in 3D space.
+Vertices are represented in the 3D Viewport in edit mode as small dots.
+The vertices of and object are stored as an array of coordinates.

-It is usually invisible in rendering and in Object Mode.
-Do not mistake the Origin Point of an object for a vertex.
-It looks similar, but it is bigger and you cannot select it.
+Do not mistake the object origin for a vertex.
+It may look similar, but it is bigger and cannot be selected.

 An edge always connects two vertices by a straight line.
 The edges are the "wires" you see when you look at a mesh in wireframe view.
 They are usually invisible on the rendered image.
 They are used to construct faces.